 This course is a follow-on to ACCT 591 Financial Accounting.
-It provides the student with a managerial level understanding of intermediate issues in financial accounting.
+It provides the student with a managerial-level understanding of intermediate issues in financial accounting.
 The course is a requirement for students pursuing the MSAF Accounting track.
-It also may be taken by MBA students as finance elective.
+It may also be taken by MBA students as a finance elective.
 Prerequisites: Full-Time-ACCT 591 Financial Accounting or equivalent.
-Fully Employed-ACCT 652 Accounting Information and Control Systems or ACCT 500 Advanced Topics: Accounting.
+Fully Employed-ACCT 500 Advanced Topics: Accounting or ACCT 652 Accounting Information and Control Systems.